sbormann/ioBroker.iqontrol/README.md

 * (sbormann) Added option to hide indicator icons if inactive, active or enlarged.
 * (sbormann) Added column-sorting to JSON-Table-Widget.
 * (sbormann) Added widget-replaceurl to widgets, which allows creation of simplified widget-presets, as preparation for further development.
-* (sbormann) Added option to media-player to disable forced reload of cover-image at STATE-change.
+* (sbormann) Added option to media-player to disable forced reload of cover-image on TITLE-change.
 * (sbormann) Small adjustmets for ALTERNATIVE_COLORSPACE.

 ### 1.11.0 (2021-12-18)